normanlol/altify/README.md

 # altify
-Altify is an app that generates alts for
+Altify is an app that helps make alts for the site with the power of [gmailnator](https://gmailnator.com) and gets verification codes automatically.